katersonnbert/gitnotes/Vuejs.md

 ## Good to knows
-- Vuejs does not support IE8 and below, because it requires ECMAScript 5.
+- Vue does not support IE8 and below, because it requires ECMAScript 5.
+- Vue compiles templates by recursively walking the DOM tree.

 ## Getting started